jstar88/CSRFProtector/README.md

 The construct can take three optional arguments:

-1. A [callable](http://php.net/manual/en/language.types.callable.php) function that will be called when CSFR attack are discovered (standard action is to end the script and display "CSFR protection")
+1. A [callable](http://php.net/manual/en/language.types.callable.php) function that will be called when CSRF attack are discovered (standard action is to end the script and display "CSFR protection")
 2. A [callable](http://php.net/manual/en/language.types.callable.php) function that generate the token(by default is a composition of 3 randomic value)
 3. The maximum life time of tokens in seconds(default is 120 seconds)
 4. The minimum time requested between the current script end time and the next request(default is 1 second)